city_hall

 Attend the hearing

-Staff will provide information on hearing location and access.
-Hearing information will also be available in the hearing agenda posted on our public notices page.
+All APCC hearings will be held virtually until at least March 31, 2025, in accordance with Chapter 2 of the Acts of 2023.
+Staff will provide the Zoom meeting link and access information.
+Hearing information will also be available in the hearing agenda posted on the City's public notices page.

 Following the discussion, the Chair will ask for a motion.
 If a motion is brought and seconded, the Commission will vote.
 If the Commission votes to approve the permit, our staff will finalize the permit after the meeting.
 If any conditions were amended, staff will make permit modifications as instructed before finalizing the permit.